-See Yale Course Search for course locations.
+See Yale Course Search for course locations and meeting times.

 Please note that all courses with the letter “a” are offered in the fall semester and all courses with the letter “b” are offered in the spring semester.

-PHIL 567b, Mathematical Logic I Sun-Joo Shin
+PHIL 567a, Mathematical Logic I Sun-Joo Shin

 An introduction to the metatheory of first-order logic, up to and including the completeness theorem for the first-order calculus.
 An introduction to the basic concepts of set theory is included.

-PHIL 570b, Epistemology Keith DeRose
+PHIL 625a, Topics in Epistemology Keith DeRose

 PHIL 627b, Computability and Logic Sun-Joo Shin